Code-Institute-Submissions/Gomsur-roberts-bike-rentals/docs/agile.md

 ### Bike Rental Employee User Stories

+the activity and progress of activities for bike rental employees and super users.
 |backlog|in scope|in progress|in review|completed|
 |-------|--------|-----------|---------|---------|
 |||||As a bike rental employee i can manage the rental bikes in the systems so that i modify rental bikes as needed